Nard0s/JavaScript-Array-Loop/array.md

 ## Checking array

-`Array.isArray`:To check if the data type is an array
+`Array.isArray`:To check if the data type is an array.

 ```js
 const numbers = [1, 2, 3, 4, 5]